2026-05-15

 It gets easier and easier as I collect more and more code with these projects.
 After writing some boilerplate code and moving files around, the agent had a brain.
 The actions I designed for the agent were controlling target velocity for each joint with a float action.
 And the observation space was the joint angle for each joint.

-I was expecting that learning how to stand up to be fairly easy and quick.
+I was expecting learning how to stand up to be fairly easy and quick.
 Based on my learnings from the previous experiments, the agent had all the information it needed.
 I also added a termination case which should have enforced it even more.

 My first reward shaping was like below